 Green Bay

 Home of Wisconsin’s NFL team, the Green Bay Packers, you can come to Green Bay to catch a football game during the fall or take a tour of the stadium any time of the year.
 Fishing and camping are also very popular in Green Bay, and you can stay at one of many campgrounds, such as Baileys Grove Campground, which is located minutes from Lake Michigan and provides a fish cleaning station.
-Green Bay is also a moderately large city with a small-town feel, and you can shop at large chain retailers as well as small business stores.
+Green Bay is also a moderately large city with a small-town feel, and visitors can shop at large chain retailers as well as small business stores.

 Lake Winnebago